Featured images are a really useful part of WordPress. But how effective they are depends greatly on how your chosen theme and plugins handle them.

 - in visual navigation areas such as ‘image sliders’ often used on blog homepages

-- in related posts blocks by plugins such as YUZO.
+- in ‘related posts’ sections created by plugins such as YARPP.

 So they not only make your blog a lot more attractive, they can make your blog a lot more ‘sticky’ too.
 That is, your readers stay on your site for longer because they see more interesting things to click on.
 We’re visual creatures so images tend to catch our eye a lot more than text.

-So featured images don’t just pretty up your blog, they have become an essential funtional part of the war to keep your visitors attention.
+So featured images don’t just pretty up your blog, they have become an essential funtional part of the battle to keep your visitors attention.